andreztz/xbotlib/README.md

 All the ways you can pass configuration details to your bot.
 There are three ways to configure your bot, the configuration file, command-line interface and the environment.
 Use whichever one suits you best.
 The values are loaded in the following order: command-line > configuration file > environment.
+This means you can override everything from the command-line easily.

 #### Using the `.conf` configuration file